aquafir/ACE.BaseMod/Samples/ExtendACE/Readme.md

+* EnchantmentManager
+  * BuildEntry
+    * Builds an enchantment registry entry from a spell ID
+    * Sets duration.
+Scales if player, -1 if item
+    * Sets caster to either the casters guid or the recipients
+    * Sets mod key/modifiers
+    * Checks DoT
+    * Checks equipment sets

 `CreatureEx` extends `Creature` with different subclasses overriding or patching for singular purposes.
 It includes a patch for the `WorldObjectFactory.CreateWorldObject` methods to intercept new creatures and replace them with a variant from the available `CreatureType`.

 You can create them using the `/cex [type]` command: